emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

       - mqnamesrv
 ```

-2. Prepare the folders and configurations required for running RocetMQ.
+2. Prepare the folders and configurations required for running RocketMQ.

 ```bash
 mkdir rocketmq